KaylenaMann/Final_Project/README.md

 ### 2. Install dependencies

 This project requires Python 3.9 or later.
-Install all required packages using
+After cloning and confirming the correct directory, install all required packages using
 ```bash
 pip install -r requirements.txt
 ```